diegogsoares/OFFICE-DASHBOARD/README.md

 ### **WEBEX Module**

 This module is responsible for data collection and data translation of Webex xAPI service available on Webex Room Devices.
-In this project we decided to use WEBEX Cloud xAPI as a broker to talk to the devices,to simplify inventory authentication and communication.
+In this project we decided to use WEBEX Cloud xAPI as a broker to talk to the devices, to simplify inventory, authentication and communication to the device.

 Within the module there are 2 major functions:
 1. **get_webex_device_details** - Responsible for Collecting information from dvices via WEBEX Cloud.